 The following year, Anatol Ugorski recorded his first album for Deutsche Grammophon - Beethoven's Diabelli Variations, and was offered an exclusive contract.
 In 1992 his international career took off, with spectacular concerts at the Milan Conservatory and the Vienna Festival, and he began performing with major orchestras such as the Czech Philharmonic, the Orchestre de Paris, the Amsterdam Concertgebouw and the Chicago Symphony Orchestra.

-As a performer, he is interested in the entire range of music literature.
+As a performer, he was interested in the entire range of music literature.
 Until 2007 he taught at the Hochschule für Musik Detmold and was a juror for Munich's ARD International Music Competition.